Test RIA cross domain policy (OTG-CONFIG-008)

 This article is part of the new OWASP Testing Guide v4.

 Master policy files are located at the domain's root.
-A client may be instructed to load a different policy file, however, it will always check the master policy file first to ensure that the master policy file permits the requested policy file.
+A client may be instructed to load a different policy file but it will always check the master policy file first to ensure that the master policy file permits the requested policy file.

 Crossdomain.xml vs. Clientaccesspolicy.xml